Trump Told China To 'Go Ahead' With Prison Camps, Bolton Alleges In New Book

 Trump and the White House call him a disgruntled burnout and dismiss the allegations in the book as not credible because of Bolton's break with the president.

 But Bolton's allegations create an uncomfortable situation for China hawks within the GOP who've often allied with Trump and called for Washington to hold a tougher line with Beijing and take the moral high ground over China's treatment of Uighurs.
+On Wednesday, Trump signed into law the Uyghur Human Rights Policy Act of 2020, which the president says "holds accountable perpetrators of human rights violations and abuses such as the systematic use of indoctrination camps, forced labor, and intrusive surveillance to eradicate the ethnic identity and religious beliefs of Uyghurs and other minorities in China."

 Trump, according to Bolton, dismissed Chinese human rights abuses in its western Xinjiang province and in Hong Kong.
 He also downplayed the importance of U.S. obligations to Taiwan, Bolton writes.